 General Thoracic Surgery

-From bench to bedside and bedside to bed
+Research and medicine: from bench to bedside and beside to bench